tmtsoftware/esw/docs/src/main/uisupport/UIOverview.md

 TMT has an OAD requirement for graphical user interfaces as the standard style for user interfaces.
-The CSW technical choice for graphical user interfaces is the web platform consisting of the web browser as the host for the user interface and web technologies based on JavaScript along with HTTP, and CSS, etc. Most UI innovation and development at this time is based on these technologies and there is no apparent change in sight, so this decision continues to makes sense.
+The CSW technical choice for graphical user interfaces is the web platform consisting of the web browser as the host for the user interface and web technologies based on JavaScript along with HTTP, and CSS, etc. Most UI innovation and development at this time is based on these technologies and there is no apparent change in sight, so this decision continues to make sense.
 One other big advantage of the browser-based UI is that it can provide an easy solution for remote access in many situations.
 The entire reason for web technologies is to provide remote access to systems and services.